Stamping

 Many ceramicists use a stamp to mark their work.

-They make one themselves or have one made with a name or logo incorporated, so that lovers or buyers of ceramics can recognize the maker’s work.
-Fine technique, but the stamp can also be used in other ways than to mark your work.
+They either make one themselves or have one made with their name or logo incorporated into it, so that ceramics enthusiasts or buyers can recognize the artist’s work.
+It’s a great technique, but the stamp can also be used very effectively in addition to signing your work.

-If you model your own design out of clay, you can biscque fire it and then use it to push into wet clay.
-Do keep in mind that you will see the mirror image of your drawing, especially if you plan to use text in your design.
+If you sculpt your own design out of clay, you can bisque-fire it and then use it to press into wet clay.
+Bear in mind, however, that the image will appear in reverse, particularly if you plan to include text in your design.

 Check out all of the online courses we offer and dive into the world of clay!